Print

 7. Transfer tofu to a paper towel-lined plate.
 When cool enough to handle, slice crosswise.

 9. Serve salad.
-To serve, divide the potatoes, green beans, tofu, tomatoes, olives, and peppers among bowls, then drizzle with dressing.
+To serve, divide the potatoes, green beans, tofu, tomatoes, olives, and peppers among bowls, then drizzle with the dressing.
 Alternately, arrange everything on a large platter and serve family-style.

 Notes